Handfasted: Publication history

-The manuscript for Handfasted was written in 1879 and was submitted to a literary competition run by The Sydney Mail for a prize of 100 pounds.
-Spence wrote that the competition's judges rejected it on the grounds that the novel was "calculated to loosen the marriage tie—it was too socialistic, and consequently dangerous".
-The hand-written manuscript was placed in the State Library of South Australia along with Spence's other papers in 1922.
+Catherine Helen Spence wrote the manuscript for Handfasted in 1879 and submitted it to a literary competition run by The Sydney Mail for a prize of 100 pounds.
+Spence recalled that the competition's judges rejected it on the grounds that the novel was "calculated to loosen the marriage tie—it was too socialistic, and consequently dangerous".
+The handwritten manuscript was placed in the State Library of South Australia along with Spence's other papers in 1922.

-Handfasted was eventually published by Penguin Books in 1984.
-It was edited by Helen Thomson, who made some alterations and omissions to the original manuscript in an attempt to render the novel "much as it would have been had it been published in Spence's own lifetime".
+Handfasted was eventually published for the first time by Penguin Books in 1984, with support from the Australian government's Australia Council.
+It was edited by Helen Thomson, who made some alterations and omissions to the original unedited manuscript in an attempt to render the novel "much as it would have been had it been published in Spence's own lifetime".

 Themes

 Women's rights

 Handfasted suggests that women's inequality is ultimately the result of constraints on women's sexuality, and that without the strict norms that govern women's sexual behaviour, women would be liberated in other domains.
-The practice of handfasting is shown to have allowed Columba to eradicate the sexual double standards placed on women, as well as addressing the problems of illegitimacy, spousal abandonment, marital unhappiness, and prostitution.
-In Columba, the social structures surrounding marriage provide women with agency in choosing their spouses, and contribute to women's economic freedom.
-Women in Columba are ultimately able to take on active roles in economic and public life.
+By eradicating the sexual double standards placed on women, handfasting has addressed other inequalities that women faced, including illegitimacy, spousal abandonment, marital unhappiness, and prostitution.
+The social structures that surround marriage in Columba also provide women with agency in choosing their spouses, contributing to women's economic freedom and allowing them to take on active roles in public life.
 Spence contrasts this with Liliard's experience outside of Columba, where she is forced to adapt to strict Victorian moral codes and initially feels constrained by societal expectations.

 Social reform

+Handfasted is written as a work of speculative fiction about a potential alternative path of social development.
 Columba is presented as a utopia that is symbolically free of religious doctrines of original sin, allowing its residents to live according to a rationalist and utilitarian way of life.
-Spence indicates that Columba's social structures were shaped by the influence of its "Founding Mother".
-The story of Marguerite Keith is also used to suggest that the desire for social reform stems from innate psychological roots when individuals are constrained by society.
-The novel is written as a speculation on a potential alternative path of social development.
+Spence suggests that Columba's social structures were also shaped by the influence of its "Founding Mother".
+However, the novel suggests that Columba's social development has not been without negative consequences, particularly its society's lack of interest in literature and the arts.

-Handfasted mirrors many of the topics of Spence's own social reform efforts, providing a narrative experimentation with the acceleration of her efforts at improving women's and children's rights.
-For instance, Columba's girls are more educated than its boys, and "orphaned" children are given the greatest access to education.
-This serves as a reversal of the forces that Spence witnessed in her own society; Spence spent much of her life working to improve the lives of orphaned and institutionalised children, and was a campaigner for girls' education.
+Handfasted also mirrors many of the topics of Spence's own social reform efforts, depicting the acceleration of her own efforts at improving women's and children's rights.
+Columba's girls are more educated than its boys, and "orphaned" children are given the greatest access to education.
+This serves as a reversal of the inequalities that Spence witnessed in her own society; Spence spent much of her life working to improve the lives of orphaned and institutionalised children, and was a campaigner for girls' education.